GPII/universal/documentation/PreferencesServer.md

 }
 ```

-If we look at what's going on at the preferences server level, imagine that the original preferences set looked like this before the PUT request:
+If we look at what's going on at the preferences server level, imagine that the original preference set looked like this before the PUT request:

 ```
 {